-Focussing on what’s new is important.
+Focussing on ‘the new’ is important.
 Focussing on what has become short of appeal is also important.
-So that we don’t confuse the overly done ideas with the effective ones.
+So, that we don’t confuse the overly-done ideas with the effective ones.
 For a brand to be able to obtain a fresh image, it can’t imitate being exciting.
 Then we might consider that conventional forms of digital marketing (like sending away SMS and emailer) aren’t exciting.
 Of course, they aren’t.
 They never claimed as well.
-In this genre, the job is done by targeting the right demographics and playing well with the copy and design.
+In this genre, the job is done by identifying and hitting the right demographics and playing well with the copy and design.

-SMS and E-mailers are support functions with hardly any digital innovation involved.
-On the other hand, there were certain forms of campaigning that did well for a couple of years.
-But now they can neither be used in the innovative genre nor in the genre of support function of any campaign.
+SMS(s) and E-mailers are support functions with hardly any digital innovation involved.
+On the other hand, there were certain campaigns that did well for a couple of years.
+But, now they can neither be used in the innovative genre nor in the genre of support function of any campaign.
 At least, marketing experts will agree to it.
 Such three ideas/concepts are listed below –

 1. Promoting a Flash Mob:

 “Mall was as it usually is but then this happened.”

 “Find out how XYZ made the ambiance exotic at PQR place!”

 No wonder how quirky the headline is!
 Whichever Facebook status copy we use, there’s nothing that people find exciting about watching a Flash Mob on their timeline.
 Now a bunch of energetic Zumba-doers isn’t able to revitalize the crowd with a sense of newness.
 Be it any audience, there’s no defiance in admitting Mob Flash can’t pull off any further.
 Maybe in the tribal area, it could create a stirring response (only if the Zumba-doers return safely and Tribals have been consuming the FMCG brands).